redbasel/Koros1/readmekoros1.md

 KOROS1 focus is on creating the dashboard, navigation and first function which is the evaluation form sent by client to the coach.

+*USER STORIES*
+**DESKTOP**
+Desktop users will benefit from the sidenavigation so they can quickly toggle between the functions.
+The users will use desktop in majority and thus are prioritized.
+The boxnavigation greets them with a clear and intutive menu.

+**MOBILE**
+Mobile users will not benefit from the sidenav and is thus hidden for the mobile users.
+The mobile users will have the boxnavigation dashboard which is suitable because they are using their fingers nd not precise mouse.
+So it is more comfortable for the user.

 *FEATURES*
 *** The different parts explained and their current progress in KOROS1***